1. Growing need for technology

 Strong macro trends support the high demand for innovative technology.
 The need for a sustainable and digital transition is clear in all industries and investments in new technical solutions, such as digitalisation, electrification, autonomous applications, AI and other disruptive technologies, is expected to rise sharply in the years ahead.
 This will often take place through prioritised and less cyclically sensitive initiatives.
 Many companies need to make the transition to achieve the sustainability targets that they are increasingly setting, which boosts demand for climate-smart technology development for products and production as well as new aftersales solutions.
 Concurrently, the time to market for new, often more complex technology is shorter than ever, which further increases the need for Semcon’s services.

 2. Increased focus on service and aftermarket solutions

-6. Strong financial position
+6. High profitability and strong financial position

 Over the past five years, Semcon’s profitability has almost doubled and was 10.4 per cent (EBITA) in 2021.
 Cash flow has also been strong and the Group’s financial position is good with net cash of SEK 214 million on 31 December 2021.
 In 2021, the Board adopted new financial objectives for Semcon and the Group now aims to grow sales by 10 per cent per year, through a combination of organic growth and acquisitions, while EBITA margin is to reach at least 10 per cent.
 Healthy profitability and the strong balance sheet form a stable foundation for further growth.

 Semcon’s operations are positively affected by the transition to sustainable and digital solutions and create value for end users and employees, customers, shareholders and society as a whole.
 Over the past five years (2017–2021), the share price for the Semcon share has risen 176 per cent, compared with 94 per cent for OMX Stockholm PI.
 Total return for the Semcon share during the same period was 225 per cent, compared with 126 per cent for OMX Stockholm GI.